Granby's Green Acres: Television adaptation

 Although Granby's Green Acres was not transferred directly to television, as were many old-time radio programs, it was the inspiration for Green Acres.
 The television program followed two popular programs (The Beverly Hillbillies and Petticoat Junction) produced by Paul Henning, as Jeffrey Westhoff explained:CBS asked Henning to create a third show.
 To avoid the stress of running three shows at once, Henning asked Petticoat writer Jay Sommers to create and produce this new program.
 Sommers proposed reviving Granby's Green Acres, changing the farmer's name and shortening the title.
 This meant that Benaderet's old radio show had become a spinoff of her television show.

 History

+In 1948, Granby's Green Acres was auditioned for a slot on ABC radio with Hanley Stafford originally set to star.

 The show's creator, Jay Sommers, based its concept on memories of time he spent as a boy on a farm near Greendale, New York.
 His stepfather went broke trying to make the farm successful.

-In 1948, Granby's Green Acres was auditioned for a slot on ABC with Hanley Stafford originally set to star.
-Of the eight episodes that aired, five remain in existence, as does the unaired pilot episode.
+Of the eight episodes that aired in 1950, five remain in existence, as does the unaired pilot episode.